-Because it it much easier to replicate a client than to find a new one.
+Because it is much easier to replicate a client than to find a new one.

 There’s a thing called the Pareto Principle (also known as the 80/20 rule) that states 20% of the invested input is responsible for 80% of the results obtained.

-The objective is to focus on enhancing the 20% that is working and eliminate, mitigate or reduce the 20% that isn’t.
+The objective is to focus on enhancing what’s working and to eliminate, mitigate or reduce everything that isn’t.

 So if you have a client or manager who you like working with (either because of the tasks they give you or because of the way they communicate etc) then you need to study them hard so you can replicate them.

 You then need to identify LinkedIn groups they’re in, professional bodies they’re members of, Twitter accounts they follow, events they speak at or attend, publications they read, and so forth.

 Then look in those places for more of the same.

 For example – I love working with Social Media Consultants and Digital Marketers so I research and then contact similar people saying who I work with, what tasks I do and what benefits my clients receive by getting me to do them.
 I then point them to a case study (if I have one) and some testimonials.